barlas/forto-prep/README.md

 A quick TS node server with REST API & Events Queue!

+## Improvements?

+Note that the RabbitMQ logic could be implemented using serverless architecture instead of being integrated into the Express server.

 ## /users (GET, POST)

 A placeholder REST endpoint which queries the MongoDB, and returns the users.